Azure/AML-Kubernetes/docs/ASH/README.md

-# Run AzureML Training Workloads on ASH
+# Setup and Run AzureML Training & Inferencing Workloads On Premises Using AKS on Azure Stack HCI Via Azure Arc

-This repository is intended to serve as an information hub for Azure Stack customers and partners who are interested in AML training using ARC Connected Kubernetes cluster and Azure Stack Hub Blob Storage.
-Use this repository for onboarding and testing instructions as well as an avenue to provide feedback, issues, enhancement requests and stay up to date as the private preview progresses.
+This repository is intended to serve as an information hub for AKS on Azure Stack HCI customers and partners who are interested in Arc AML training using ARC Connected Kubernetes cluster and NFS Server on Azure Stack HCI.
+Use this repository for onboarding and testing instructions as well as an avenue to provide feedback, issues, enhancement requests and stay up to date as the public preview progresses.

 <p align="center">
             <img src="imgs/structure.png" />